Data protection statement for alumni and supporters

 We may use automated or manual analyses to link data together to help us identify your potential for supporting the University and Colleges, to provide you with an improved experience, to send you communications which are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
 All of this enables us to raise more funds, sooner and more cost-effectively, in support of the University’s strategic research and teaching objectives.
 We always seek to ensure that any opportunities we present align with your interests, based on the research we conduct.

 We will always respect a request by you to stop processing your personal data, and in addition your statutory rights are set out below.

 When we share your data with others (our partners)

 We share the above categories of data with the Colleges.
 We work closely with the Colleges to provide our shared alumni and supporters with a coordinated approach.
 Colleges have access to our database, and we maintain other electronic and paper records.
-Any transmission of data to or from the Colleges is managed through agreed processes which comply with relevant data protection legislation.
+Any transmission of data to or from the Colleges is managed through agreed processes that comply with relevant data protection legislation.
 Each College has its own data protection statement and procedures.

 We share the above categories of data with Cambridge in America (CAm), which advances the mission of the University of Cambridge and its thirty-one member Colleges by providing expertise in fundraising and alumni relations and by growing the base of support for Collegiate Cambridge among alumni and friends in North America.
-Data sharing with CAm is managed through agreed processes which comply with relevant data protection legislation.
+Data sharing with CAm is managed through agreed processes that comply with relevant data protection legislation.